 Create airports that are modern in their response to the demands and rigors of air travel; are Hawaiian in their response to the unique cultural and natural environment; airports of which both residents and visitors alike are proud; places that embody the Aloha spirit and create a gateway to Hawai'i.

 Modernization Program Introduction

-The Hawai'i Airports Modernization Program is part of Governor Ige's continuing work on airport improvements throughout the State, and will achieve the following overall goals:
+The Hawai'i Airports Modernization Program is part of Governor Green's continuing work on airport improvements throughout the State, and will achieve the following overall goals:

 - Enrich the overall travel experience for visitors and residents by transforming Hawai'i airports into distinctive, functional, world-class facilities

 - Expand capacity at Hawai'i’s airports, improve efficiency and safety